freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use--to-import-everything-from-a-file.english.md

 ## Instructions
 <section id='instructions'>
 The code in this file requires the contents of another file, <code>"capitalize_strings"</code>, that is in the same directory as the current file.
-Add the appropriate <code>import *</code> statement to the top of the file, using the object provided.
+Add the appropriate <code>import * as</code> statement to the top of the file.
+You can name the object that receives the imported values whatever you'd like.
 </section>

 ## Tests